 If you’re considering buying a vehicle with a rebuilt title, here are some critical steps to take to ensure you don’t buy a car that winds up not being a good deal:

-- Research the history of the vehicle.
+- Research the vehicle’s history.
 You can do this through VINCheck, which is free, or pay to get a vehicle history report from Carfax, AutoCheck or the National Motor Vehicle Title Information System.

 - Be wary of frame damage.
-Repairing frame damage is costly and requires significant work, and if not done right by a professional mechanic, may result in other problems.
+Repairing frame damage is costly and requires significant work and, if not done correctly by a professional mechanic, may result in other problems.

-- Inspect for for flood damage.
-Most experts recommend not buying a rebuilt title car that has had flood damage.
+- Inspect for flood damage.
+Most experts recommend not buying a rebuilt title car with flood damage.

 Try to find where the car repairs were done and research the reputation of the mechanics that did the work.
 If possible, review the seller’s repair records and receipts to know how much work was required.

-Even if everything checks out, you should always have an inspection done bya trusted mechanic before offering to buy the car.
+Even if everything checks out, you should always have a car inspected by a trusted mechanic before offering to buy it.

 Can you get full coverage on a vehicle with a rebuilt title?